spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ### GCP API Key

-0. Navigate to [the API credentials overview page in the Google UI](https://console.cloud.google.com/apis/credentials) of your Google project & create a new API key.
-After creation, restrict the API key to the **Analytics REST API** & note it down, you will use it later.
+0. Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.

+0. Restrict the API key to the **Analytics REST API** & note it down, you will use it later.

 ## Step 4 - Upload a SpatialOS assembly